naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/COMPREHENSIVE_IMPROVEMENTS_SUMMARY.md

 4. ✅ **All navigation paths tested** with no functionality disruption
 5. ✅ **Clear documentation** of changes and operational continuity verified

-The TRITIQ ERP system now provides seamless feature discovery, comprehensive demonstration capabilities, and a clean, maintainable codebase foundation for future development.
+The TRITIQ BOS system now provides seamless feature discovery, comprehensive demonstration capabilities, and a clean, maintainable codebase foundation for future development.